davvid/git-cola-debian/README.md

 You don't need to `make` to run it, though.
 *git-cola* is designed to run directly out of its source tree.

-    git clone git://github.com/git-cola/git-cola.git cola
-    cola/bin/git-cola
-    cola/bin/git-dag
+    bin/git-cola
+    bin/git-dag

 ## MAC OS X

-Whether you install cola yourself with `make install` or use the `git-cola.app` bundle, you will need to install *Qt4* and *PyQt4*.
+[Homebrew](http://mxcl.github.com/homebrew/) is the easiest way to install git-cola, *Qt4* and *PyQt4*.

-The easiest way to do this is to [install homebrew](http://mxcl.github.com/homebrew/) and use it to install git-cola.

     brew install git-cola

-Once brew has installed git-cola (and its dependencies) you use `git-cola.app` or install from source using `make install`.
+Once brew has installed git-cola you can build a `git-cola.app` application bundle from source and copy it to `/Applications`.

-Installing these packages also gives you a PyQt development environment which can be used for building your own applications or hacking on cola itself.
+    make git-cola.app

 ## WINDOWS INSTALLATION